 Additionally, well-defined payment terms contribute to building trust and professionalism between business partners, fostering a positive and collaborative relationship.

 Being proactive when chasing outstanding invoices is crucial for maintaining a healthy cash flow and preventing bad debt.
-It ensures that customers are reminded of their obligations in a timely manner, increasing the likelihood of prompt payment.
+It ensures that customers are reminded of their obligations promptly, increasing the likelihood of prompt payment.

-Regularly following up on overdue invoice can help businesses maintain positive customer relationships and avoid the need for more drastic measures such as legal action or debt collection.
+Regularly following up on overdue invoices can help businesses maintain positive customer relationships and avoid the need for more drastic measures such as legal action or debt collection.

 Proactive invoice chasing allows businesses to identify and address any underlying issues that may be causing payment delays, such as billing errors or customer financial difficulties.